Build This No-Mess Dog Feeder with Built-In Storage!

-We all love our dogs, but it can really strain the relationship when they knock their food or water bowl over!
-It’s strange how the kids are never around to help clean up the mess.
-It’s just another of your tasks, right?
+It’s no secret that we all love our dogs, but sometimes things can get a little messy – especially when they knock over their food or water bowl!
+It’s strange how the kids are never around to help clean up the mess, but it’s just another one of your tasks, right?

-Isn’t this project beautiful?
-It’s made from recycled pallets so you don’t have to worry about spending too much on materials, too.
+This dog feeder project is beautiful and made from recycled pallets, so you don’t have to worry about spending too much on materials.

 Now you don’t have to worry about messes in the kitchen or your dog getting through the cabinets and stealthily snacking on their dog food!

-If you’re not a fan of the raw timber finish then you can stain or paint yours in any color that you like.
+If you’re not a fan of the raw timber finish then you can stain or paint your dog feeder in any colour that you like.
 It’s all up to you! 😉

-Ready to make this project for your furry best friend?
+Ready to make this DIY dog feeder with a built-in storage project for your furry best friend?

 You’ll need these materials…